abhihyder/facade-pattern/README.md

 php artisan facade-pattern:service ExampleFacadeService

 ```
+Don't forget to register your facade service class in `FacadeServiceProvider` provider's register() method.
 That's it!
 You can now start using the Facade Pattern in your Laravel application.

 ## Contributing